November 17, 2022

 We understand that saving for retirement might fall off the radar when you have other more immediate expenses to tend to.
 But that’s why a tax refund can provide a great opportunity to show your retirement savings account some love.

 Maybe you’ve already contributed all you can to your retirement account for the year.
 If that’s the case, wow!
-Go ahead and pat yourself on the back for being a responsible adult.
+Go ahead and pat yourself on the back.

 With that accomplishment in hand, we wouldn’t blame you if you’d rather treat yourself with the tax refund.
 But if you’re interested in looking for ways to put that extra cash to work, consider opening a certificate of deposit (CD).